yegamble/tryte-crypt-go/README.md

 After running main.go, the server should start up at port 3000, allowing navigation to the server using http://127.0.0.1:3000 or localhost:3000.

-There are two enpoints for this application, /encrypt and /decrypt
+The following two enpdoints for this application, /encrypt and /decrypt each expect form-data.

-Each expects form-data.

 ### /Encrypt
 seed string \